-With all the hype around Instant Pots at the moment, I am using Instant Pots as the guinea pig in the examples.
-I don’t have an affiliate site around Instant Pots and I don’t recommend you start one either, because this niche is crazy competitive.
+With all the hype around Instant Pots, I am using Instant Pots as the guinea pig in the examples.
+I don’t have an affiliate site around Instant Pots, and I don’t recommend you start one either, because this niche is ridiculously saturated.

 1. Comparison Tables

 The main reason for me to purchase an AAWP license is because I was in desperate need of good looking comparison tables.
 I had a good look all the options available on the Internet, but I was most drawn to the comparison tables generated by AAWP.

 Here is an example of a comparison table with 3 products:

 What’s awesome about these comparison tables is that they are fully customizable, either by changing up some of the settings in the plugin, or by defining your own custom CSS elements.
 So the colors and the buttons you see in the image can easily be changed to whatever you prefer.

 In addition, you can also add as many product rows and details as you like.
 So for example, you can add price, Amazon Prime status and even reviews.

 It’s very important to point out here is that these product details are pulled directly from the Amazon API.
 They are real-life data, so you’re not in danger of breaching Amazon’s terms and conditions.